Jim Himes: 2008

 Himes faced the ten-term Republican incumbent Chris Shays in the 2008 congressional election, along with Libertarian nominee M.A.
 Carrano, a professional philosophy writer and systems consultant, and Green Party nominee Richard Duffee.
 Himes defeated Shays, 51% to 47%.
 While Shays won 14 of the district's 17 towns, Himes won all three of the district's large cities—Bridgeport, Norwalk and Stamford.
 Ultimately, he owed his victory to swamping Shays in Bridgeport, winning 80% of the vote there.
 He was also helped by Barack Obama's massive win in that district; Obama carried the 4th with 60% of the vote, one of his largest margins in a Republican-held district.

 Himes took office in the 111th United States Congress on January 6, 2009.
 He is the first Democrat to represent the district since Donald J. Irwin left office in 1969, and only the second since 1943.
 Shays was the sole Republican congressman from New England, and Himes's win made New England's House delegation entirely Democratic for the first time in history.

 2010

 In the 2010 election, Himes won reelection against Republican challenger State Senator Dan Debicella.
 Along with the three towns that he won in 2008, Himes also won Redding, Weston, and Westport, and won Fairfield by nine votes.

 The campaign raised $3,660,498, $3,603,727 of which was spent.
 Only 4% of that came from small individual donors, while 60% came from large individual donors.
 The remaining donations came mostly from Political Action Committees (34%).
 Himes did not self-finance at all.
 The majority of his money, 74%, came from in-state.
 Only 26% came from out of state.
 Himes disclosed 97.9% of his donations.

 2012

 Himes was reelected, defeating Steve Obsitnik, 60% to 40%.

 2014

-Himes defeated Dan Debicella with 53.8% of the vote to Debicella’s 46.2%.
+In a rematch of the 2010 election, Himes again defeated Dan Debicella with 53.8% of the vote to Debicella's 46.2%.